 totally obliterating remaining traces of the runway [on the west side of the site]."

-A 2004 USGS aerial photo showed the hangar remaining intact at the northwest corner of the site.
+A 2013 aerial view showed the former hangar remained standing on the northwest side of the Myer Field site.

 but traces of the northwest/southeast runway were still visible on the center & east sides of the site.

 35.05, -118.17 (Northwest of Edwards AFB, CA)

 A 1972 USGS aerial photo of the site of Mojave Inyo Airport (with the later Mojave Airport visible at top-right).

 Photo of the airfield while open has not been located.

 The Mojave Inyo Airport was a small airfield which was located within the town of Mojave.